readyready15728/misc/stardew-valley-notes.md

 * Right-clicking with weapons can invoke a secondary ability in most cases.
 * Pay attention to time while in the mines.
 * Fruit trees need to have a clear area around them to grow.
-* Tilling the beach is a good way to get clay.
+* Tilling the beach is a good way to get Clay.
 * Hoe worms for resources.
 * Some crops are multi-seasonal.
 * Tackle can help catch fish.